cysouw/diathesis/text/c09_adverbials.md

 With many verbs an anticausative is only possible with an evaluative adverbial and a reflexive pronoun [@next].
 There is a clear parallel to the diathesis for intransitives described in [@sec:adverbial-reflexive-drop].
 The semantically highly similar *lassen+Infinitiv* construction [@next c] does not need the adverbial (see [@sec:infinitive-lassen-reflexive-anticausative]).

 ::: ex
 a.
-Ich scheine die Wurst mit diesem Messer.
+Ich schneide die Wurst mit diesem Messer.
 b.
 Die Wurst schneidet sich schwer mit diesem Messer.
 c.
 Die Wurst lässt sich mit diesem Messer schneiden.
 :::